systemd/systemd-netlogd/README.md

            The the address string format is similar to socket units.
 See systemd.socket(1)

        Protocol=
-            Specifies whether to use udp, tcp or dtls (Datagram Transport Layer Security)  protocol.
+            Specifies whether to use udp, tcp, tls or dtls (Datagram Transport Layer Security)  protocol.
 Defaults to udp.

        LogFormat=
               Specifies whether to use RFC 5424 format or RFC 3339 format.
 Takes one of rfc5424 or rfc3339.
 Defaults to rfc5424.